Film scanner: Infrared cleaning

 Infrared cleaning works by collecting an infrared channel from the scan at the same time as the visible colour channels (red, green, and blue).
 This is done by using a light source that also produces infrared radiation, and having a fourth row of sensors on the linear CCD sensor.
 Photographic film is mostly transparent to infrared radiation (no matter what the visible image contains) but dust and scratches aren't, so they show up in the IR channel.
 This information can then be used to automatically remove the appearance of dust and scratches in the visible channels and replace them with something similar to their surroundings.
 A major limitation of this technique is that it can only be used on dye-based (color and chromogenic black-and-white) films; the image-forming silver particles in most black-and-white film stocks are opaque to infrared radiation.

 Scanner manufacturers usually have their own name attached to this technique.
 Kodak developed Digital ICE at their Austin development centre, and is licensed by Epson, Konica Minolta, Microtek, Minolta, Nikon, and some others.
 Canon developed its own FARE (Film Automatic Retouching and Enhancement) system.
 LaserSoft Imaging developed the iSRD dust and scratch removal, on which among others Plustek is relying.

+Additional enhancements

+In some scanners, film grain removal (Digital GEM), restoration of faded colors (Digital ROC), and contrast / exposure correction (Digital DEE) can be performed automatically during the scan.
+Collectively, Digital ICE3 includes dust and scratch removal, Digital GEM, and Digital ROC; Digital ICE4 adds Digital DEE.